Thomas G. Labrecque: Career

 In 1964, Labrecque entered the management training program at Chase Manhattan Bank and quickly made his way up.
 By 1976 he was appointed to Chase's management committee when he was only 38, making him ten years younger than any other member.
 During this stage point in the committee at the request of David Rockefeller (the Chief Executive during this period), Labrecque served to resolve the financial crisis at the time.

-In 1981, Labrecque finally made it to president and COO of Chase Manhattan Bank.
+1981, Labrecque made it to president and COO of Chase Manhattan Bank.

-When 1990 came, Chase bank was suffering from defaults on loans given to real estate developers and less-developed countries.
-To settle the problem, the company's board looked upon Labrecque to solve the issue and named him CEO and Chairman of the firm.
+By 1990, Chase bank was suffering from defaults on loans to real estate developers and less-developed countries.
+To settle that, the board looked to Labrecque to solve the issue and named him CEO and Chairman of the bank.
 In turning around the bank he divested the company's underperforming businesses and boosted profits in core divisions such as credit cards, trust and custody, and mortgage banking.
 And in 1996 he orchestrated Chase Manhattan Bank's $11 billion merger deal with Chemical Bank.
-As part of the merger agreement, Labrecque agreed to relinquish his position to Chemical's Chairman and CEO, Walter V. Shipley and return to president and COO of the company.
+As part of the merger agreement, Labrecque agreed to relinquish his position to Chemical's Chairman and CEO, Walter V. Shipley and return to president and COO of the merged entities.